 What has the government announced?

-The government has now announced it will change the rules for Inheritance Tax, including APR and BPR (Business Property Relief) on farmland and business assets.
+In its October 2024 Budget, the government announced it will change the rules for Inheritance Tax, including APR and BPR (Business Property Relief) on farmland and business assets.

 This means an effective tax rate of 20% on agricultural assets valued over £1 million – although there are other reliefs available that can also be used.